00kae/compita_security_plus/README.md

 Based on the [Official CompTIA Security+ Certification Exam Objectives for SY0-701](https://www.comptia.org/training/resources/exam-objectives).
 ### Notes
-- Maybe as a challenge, learn and memorize all the acryomns because I heard there are a lot.
+- Maybe as a challenge, learn and memorize all the acronyms because I heard there are a lot.